 This means you have to educate yourself and team on what inbound marketing is and WHY (there’s that word again) you think it’s a good fit for your business.

-A few things that make your business a good fit for inbound marketing are as follows.
+A few things that make your business a good fit for inbound marketing and a marketing automation platform are as follows.

 - Longer sales cycles